CoScale/docs/_docs_custom_metrics/cli.md

 * metric id 1
 * subjects: The Average over Server 1 and Server 2.
-* dimensionSpecs: A JSON array or JSON arrays.
-Each containing a dimension ID and a string to define the dimensionvalues. * is interpreted as "All dimensionvalues for the related dimension".
+* dimensionSpecs: One or more JSON arrays, each containing a dimension ID and a string to define the dimensionvalues. * is interpreted as "All dimensionvalues for the related dimension".
-* Between timestamp 1456228800 and 1456315200 (Tue, 23 Feb 2016 12:00:00 PM GMT and Wed, 24 Feb 2016 12:00:00 PM GMT)
+* between timestamp 1456228800 and 1456315200 (Tue, 23 Feb 2016 12:00:00 PM GMT and Wed, 24 Feb 2016 12:00:00 PM GMT)

 The data will be split out per measurement.
 In case of the example, data will be returned for: